Tour of the Operator UI #

 - "My run failed and I want to know why" → Results list, click the failing run, drill into Steps.
 Find flaky tests walks the deeper diagnostic flow.

-- "Is yield trending down?" → Metrics → Yield tab, filter by product or station.
+- "Is yield trending down?" → Metrics → Yield tab, filter by part or station.

 - "What did this channel look like during the failure?" → Channels, click the channel, scroll to the run time-range.

-- "I need to wire up a new fixture" → System Designer, pick product + station, click pins → click channels.
+- "I need to wire up a new fixture" → System Designer, pick part + station, click pins → click channels.

 See also #